mandyrijntje/lazycook-server/README.md

 If you HAVE to cook, but you're feeling lazy, we got you.
 Welcome to LazyCook.

-CONS: Zero awards in the app making department
+CONS: Zero awards in the app making department <br>
 PROS: Will teach you how to boil an egg